 COVERAGE END DATES AND PROCEDURES

-Advise any employee leaving municipal service of the following GIC coverage end dates:
+Advise any employee who is laid off of the following GIC coverage end dates:

 Date employment ends GIC coverage end date

 January 1-31 February 28